meetuparchive/eslint-plugin-meetup/docs/rules/trn.md

-# An ESLint plugin for validating trn message definitions in web platform apps (meetup-trn)
+# An ESLint plugin for linting web platform apps (meetup-trn)

 Please describe the origin of the rule here.